DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 The deeper the idle state, the lower the power consumption, but the longer the resume time.
-Some services are latency sensitive and very except the low resume time, like interrupt packet receiving mode.
+Some services are latency sensitive and request a low resume time, like interrupt packet receiving mode.

 Applications can set and get the CPU resume latency with